Derby - West Kimberley

 Table Chart PROFILE FAQ

-Derby - West Kimberley features high concentrations of lone person households, with a fairly typical median household size
+Derby - West Kimberley features high concentrations of lone person households, with a higher-than-average median household size

-Family households constitute 67.7% of all households, including 26.0% couples with children, 21.2% couples without children, and 16.5% single parent families.
-Non-family households comprise the remaining 32.3%, with lone person households at 30.2% and group households at 2.3%.
-The median household size is 2.8 people, which aligns with the average for the Rest of WA.
+Family households account for 67.7% of all households, including 26.0% couples with children, 21.2% couples without children, and 16.5% single parent families.
+Non-family households constitute the remaining 32.3%, with lone person households at 30.2% and group households comprising 2.3%.
+The median household size is 2.8 people, larger than the Rest of WA average of 2.5.

 Frequently Asked Questions - Households